RNAclub/rnaclub.github.io/_pages/home.md

             <br><br>
             The bacterial pathogen Listeria monocytogenes is well known for its amazing capacity to infect cells and tissues.
 Listeria is also a paradigm in RNA-mediated regulation.
 First, it coordinates expression of its major virulence factors by a thermosensor.
 In addition,  it is a champion in ribo-regulation.
 Some  riboswitches regulate the synthesis of non-coding RNAs in an original way to control metabolite utilization in the gut.
 Other riboregutors provide antibiotic resistance in presence of antibiotics.
 We also discovered a novel type of regulation by excludons.
 The talk will illustrate  some of these fascinating RNA-mediated regulations.
             <br><br>
-            For more information about his outstanding work, please visit his profile at
+            For more information about her outstanding work, please visit her profile at
             <a href="https://research.pasteur.fr/en/member/pascale-cossart/">https://research.pasteur.fr/en/member/pascale-cossart/
             </a>